 If your infection was caused by MRSA bacteria, antibiotics may not be beneficial.
 If MRSA causes an abscess, your doctor may drain it instead of giving you antibiotics.

-In rare cases of infection, surgery can be required to repair your flesh.
-If your tissue has died due to the infection (necrosis), surgery may be needed to completely remove the infected tissue.
+In rare cases of infection, surgery may be required.
+If your tissue has died due to the infection (necrosis), surgery may be needed to remove it.

-If you begin to feel feverish and experience abnormal oozing or scabbing around the tattooed area, see your doctor.
+If you begin to feel feverish and experience abnormal oozing or scabbing around the tattooed area, see a doctor.
 These are common signs of infection.
-You should also see your doctor if a rash or swelling lasts for more than a week.
+You should also see a doctor if a rash or swelling lasts for more than a week.

 An allergic reaction can also lead to anaphylactic shock.
 This causes your throat to close up and your blood pressure to become dangerously low.
 Go to the emergency room right away if this kind of allergic reaction occurs.